n7tae/mvoice/README.md

 sudo make install
 ```

 Please note that there is no easy way to uninstall OpenDHT once it's been installed.
-However, it is based on static header files and libraries and doesn't use any resouces except for a small amount of disk space, unless mvoice is running.
+However, it is based on static header files and libraries and doesn't use any resources except for a small amount of disk space, unless mvoice is running.
 You can delete your downloaded OpenDHT git repo once you've installed the OpenDHT library.

 ## Building and Installing *mvoice*